MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-germany.md

 - Access control is through  a German Data Trustee.

-- All security and compliance capabilities of model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, are included.
+- All security and compliance capabilities of customer engagement apps (such as Dynamics 365 Sales and Customer Service), are included.

   ![Germany data residence](media/germany-data-residence.png "Germany data residence")
   <a name="BKMK_DataTrustee"></a>